 We’re talking about how long a gaming laptop can adequately keep up with new games and their requirements.

 Gaming laptops are a popular choice for many PC gamers, but they can be a significant investment.
-So, how long do they last on average before they need to be replaced or serviced?
+So, how long do gaming laptops last on average before they need to be replaced or serviced?

 The average gaming laptop lasts between three and five years before it needs to be replaced or serviced.

 Gaming laptops are typically built with high-quality components that are designed to withstand heavy use.
 However, like any piece of electronic, they will eventually start to show signs of wear and tear.